 A native of Pittsburgh, Dr. Orth realized a childhood dream when he became a physician.
 After graduating from the University of Pittsburgh with a bachelor of science degree in bacteriology, he attended Chicago Medical School and served his internship and residency at Michael Reese Hospital and Medical Center in Chicago.
 Dr. Orth eventually chose the field of ophthalmology and retina care.
 He completed a series of fellowships at the prestigious Wilmer Eye Institute at Johns Hopkins University in Baltimore, including a National Institutes of Health Fellowship for the Study of Central Retinal Vein Occlusion and a Heed Foundation Fellowship.
 He is a diplomat of the American Board of Ophthalmology and a fellow of the American College of Surgeons.

-A prominent researcher with an international reputation in the field of retina, Dr. Orth has been principal investigator for 20 major clinical trials and studies sponsored by the National Institutes of Health, National Eye Institute and several pharmaceutical companies, including the AREDS and CATT studies.
+A prominent researcher with an international reputation in the field of retina, Dr. Orth was principal investigator for 20 major clinical trials and studies sponsored by the National Institutes of Health, National Eye Institute and several pharmaceutical companies, including the AREDS and CATT studies.
 He has also served as co-investigator on many other national and international research studies.

 Clinical Trials/Research Studies